seegeekrow/deep-dive/README.md

 # Methodology
 Build the pipeline:
 - Create bucket and upload data with Terraform
--- Bonus: maybe save state in GCS backend.
+-- ~Bonus: maybe save state in GCS backend.~
-- Trigger Dataflow/Apache Beam job with Cloud Function
+- Trigger Dataflow/Apache Beam job with ~Cloud Function~ Terraform
-- Output to GCS and send Errors to Pub/Sub
+- Output to GCS ~and send Errors to Pub/Sub~
 - Build Dashboard for job metrics in Stackdriver.
 - Errors in Pub/Sub could be picked up to by cloud function to rerun job.
 # Installation